Azure/azure-init/doc/kvp.md

 `DiagnosticReader` for diagnostics, provisioning reports, and raw records.
 The writer validates the agent identifier and VM UUID at construction.
 `emit_start` and `emit_finish` share a caller-supplied event UUID;
 `emit_event` generates its own.
-Durations are integer milliseconds.
+Durations are `std::time::Duration` values stored as integer microseconds.
+Timestamps are RFC 3339 UTC (`Z`) at millisecond precision by default; `DiagnosticWriter::with_timestamp_precision` selects second, microsecond, or nanosecond precision, and the reader accepts any of those canonical precisions.
 Payloads are plain UTF-8 text or gzip plus base64 (`Encoding::GzB64`).

 Each reader call takes one fresh snapshot and returns `Entry::Diagnostic`,